al1sant0s/tstodlc/README.md

 This will copy each dlc component folder over the destination.

-## Unistalling dlcs
+## Uninstalling dlcs

-Unistalling dlcs from the server dlc repository is as easy as installing them.
+Uninstalling dlcs from the server dlc repository is as easy as installing them and it's done using the --clean argument.
 First, either remove (move it or delete it) the entire dlc directory under the server dlc repository or some of the dlc components (the zip files inside the folders).
 After that run the following command  to update the server DLCIndex-XXXX.zip file:

 ```shell